-User research means learning about users and their behavior.
-Other things like goals, motivations, and needs are also being collected.
+User research means learning about users and their behaviour.
+They collect other things like goals, motivations, and needs.

 The methods used in this step are either by interviewing users and stakeholders, competitive analysis, online surveys, or by conducting a focus group.
 The data will be analyzed and converted into qualitative and quantitative data that helps the decision-making process.

-Creating user personas means identifying key user groups and making representative personas of specified behavior and demographics.
-This is done to make in-depth scenarios that help show how the products fit into everyday life.
+Creating user personas means identifying key user groups and representative personas of specified behaviour and demographics.
+This process entails making in-depth scenarios that help show how the products fit into everyday life.

 Is it possible to start a career in UI/UX field?

-In this current rapid technology era, UI/UX designers have become highly demanded jobs.
-With businesses expanding their reach to online consumers, and needing well-designed websites and applications that have easy functionality.
+UI/UX designers became highly demanded jobs in this rapid technology era.
+Businesses are expanding their reach to online consumers and need well-designed websites or applications to have easy functionality.

-Contrary to UI designers, a UX designer doesn’t specifically need to be able to create a beautiful-looking layout.
-The most important thing they have to grasp is having strong analytical and case solving skills.
+Contrary to UI designers, a UX designer doesn’t specifically need to create a beautiful-looking layout.
+They need to grasp having strong analytical and case solving skills.

-To help you achieve a better understanding of UX design, reading books that are related to design might be helpful.
-Books like Design of Everyday Life, written by Don Norman, and Don’t Make Me Think, authored by Steve Krug, are two notable sources that are recommended if you want to start your opportunity in this field.
+To help you achieve a better understanding of UX design, reading books related to design might be helpful.
+Books like Design of Everyday Life, written by Don Norman, and Don’t Make Me Think, authored by Steve Krug, are two notable, recommendable sources if you want to start your opportunity in this field.